 Fresno Rescue Mission

 310 G Street

 The rescue mission provides access to emergency shelter for families and children, men, and the services focus on those with an emphasis on faith based assistance.
 For those exiting homeless and seeking permanent housing, the charity organization may have referrals to loan programs to pay first months rent or a security deposit on a new apartment in Fresno County.

 Fresno County Bar Association - Offers some clients a free, 30 minute or so session on their legal needs.
 An attorney who has expertise can address housing or other civil matters.
+There will also be free legal clinics in Fresno County.
+They can offer information on stopping evictions as well as home buying programs.
 Telephone number is 559-264-0137.